Register to get access to free programming courses with interactive exercises

 Idempotency

-When it comes to working with APIs, the notion of request idempotency is very important.
-This is a property that tells you how safe it is to repeat an HTTP call.
+When working with APIs, request idempotency is crucial.
+It is a property that tells you how safe it is to repeat an HTTP call.
 An idempotent query gives the same result regardless of the number of calls made.

 Take the /users endpoint.
 It returns a list of users and does not change anything on the server.
 Each new call to this endpoint returns an identical list of users.
 Therefore, it's idempotent.
 The user list may change if it's changed somewhere else, but even that doesn't make a GET request to /users not idempotent.
 The main thing is that the query itself does not change anything.

 The POST request, on the other hand, is not idempotent.
 Each call to /users/add adds a new user, albeit with the same data.
 Or it returns an error if, for example, the server has added a uniqueness check for some data.
-That's why when you're sending a form and refreshing the page using F5, the browser always asks if we really want to make this request again.
+That's why when you send a form and refresh the page using F5, the browser always asks if you want to make this request again.

-PATCH is conventionally also not idempotent, although in practice it's more often made idempotent.
-But browsers or web servers can no longer rely on this because they don't know about the specifics of particular applications.
+PATCH is conventionally also not idempotent, but it's often made idempotent in practice.
+But browsers or web servers can no longer rely on this because they don't know the specifics of particular applications.

-The most interesting thing is DELETE, which, by convention, is idempotent.
-I.e., deleting an already deleted resource again should, according to the HTTP specification, return a 204 code.
-In practice, not many programmers know about it, so usually a second deletion leads to a 404 error.
+The most curious thing is that DELETE is idempotent by convention.
+It means that deleting an already deleted resource again should return a 204 code, according to the HTTP specification.
+In practice, many programmers don't know about it, so usually, a second deletion leads to a 404 error.

 Idempotency is fixed for HTTP methods in its specification, but the extent to which HTTP APIs comply with these rules depends on the programmers.